KLong75/streaming-master-search/README.md

 ### REACT | REACT ROUTER | MUI | JAVASCRIPT

 I used this repo to begin the front-end development for WatchTV.
+Retrieves and Utilizes data from two server-side APIs.
+Watchmode API and THe Movie Database API.